mac-s-g/react-json-view/docker/README.md

 ### Motivation for adding Docker to your Development Stack

-You can contribute to this project with our without using Docker.
-This README is here to describe the benefits of adding docker to your development stack.
+You can contribute to this project with or without using Docker.
+This README is here to describe _how_ to use Docker when contributing and _why_ you would benefit.

 #### What is Docker?